Victoria West: Railway

 The Cape Government Railways oversaw a massive expansion in the Cape Colony's railway system in the 1870s, though the route to Victoria West was only completed in 1881.
 The railway connection spurred economic development and the town's demographic growth over the following decades.

 The railway line from Cape Town was under construction to Kimberley and as it had already reached Beaufort West, fervent hopes were expressed that Victoria West would be the next major halt.
-The line was carried about eight miles away, so as to traverse the farms belonging to several members of the government.
+The line was carried about 80 mi away, so as to traverse farms belonging to several members of the government.
 As a result, the line reached the newly built station at Victoria West Road in 1883.
 It was not until 1904 that the railway line reached Victoria West.

 Motor cars

-In the early twentieth century the increased use of motor cars meant that the Karoo was no longer as isolated as it used to be.
-A census in 1924 showed that Victoria West had up to 320 motor cars, including 2 busses and 30 motorbikes.
+In the early twentieth century the increased use of motor cars meant the Karoo was no longer isolated.
+A census in 1924 showed Victoria West had up to 320 motor cars, including 2 busses and 30 motorbikes.